lucasbarzan/lucasbarzan/README.md

 ## Hi there 👋

 Oi, meu nome é Lucas! 👋
- <br/><br/> 💼 &nbsp; I currently work in a dev squad to develop – from scratch to production – a private payroll loan platform for a Brazilian fintech, in a challenging project that involves microservices architecture, integrations with external APIs, Node.js, Vue.js, and automated tests.
+ <br/><br/> 💼 &nbsp; I currently work in a squad that develops a private payroll loan platform for a Brazilian fintech, in a challenging project that involves microservices architecture, integrations with external APIs, Node.js, Vue.js, and automated tests.
- <br/><br/> 🎓 &nbsp; I also study Computer Science at UFSC (Federal University of Santa Catarina)
+ <br/><br/> 🎓 &nbsp; I have a degree in Computer Science from UFSC (Federal University of Santa Catarina)
  <br/><br/> Creator of 🍅 Pomozzo (https://pomozzo.com/) and 💰 Coins & Notes Counter (https://play.google.com/store/apps/details?id=com.lucasbarzan.contadordemoedasenotas).
 <br/><br/> 💡 &nbsp; I share my projects and what I'm learning on my blog: https://lucasbarzan.com
  <br/><br/> 👨🏻‍💻 &nbsp; My stack is mainly: Node.js, React, JavaScript & TypeScript